IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

    - The last line `RUN` runs he `installUtility` command within the image to install additional features required to run the server as specified in `server.xml`.
 You can use the `RUN` command to run any command that is available within the image to customize the image itself.

 - Run the build: `podman build -t app -f Containerfile .`.
 The `-t` option tags the name of the image as `app`.
-This runs the commands in `Containerfile` to build a new image called `app`.
+The `-f` option specifies the name of the `Containerfile`.
+The build command runs the commands in `Containerfile` to build a new image called `app`.

 ```
 STEP 1: FROM ibmcom/websphere-liberty:kernel-java8-ibmjava-ubi